Teaching skill: How to get the most out of your pupils

 7. Keep Learning Fun but Structured

-While PE should be fun, a structured approach to how to teach skills in PE ensures long-term development.
+While PE should be fun, a structured approach to teaching skills in PE ensures long-term development.
 Use warm-ups, skill-based games, and cool-downs intentionally to embed skill progression throughout your lessons.
+A well-structured lesson not only improves outcomes but also builds confidence in both teachers and pupils.

 Want to get started?